Kofi Aidoo

 Kofi Aidoo is a Ghanaian writer.
 He was born in the 1950s at Sagyimase in the Akim Abuakwa Traditional Area of Ghana, where he also began his Elementary Education at Asikwa.
-The first of nine children born to a senior touring officer at the Ghana Prisons Services; his interests in writing began at a young age writing short stories on his escapades with his father around the country.
-While studying at Anum Presbyterian Training College, his literary works found their way into the BBC-Africa Service weekly bulletin.
+He initially wrote short stories based on experiences with his father traveling around the country.
+He studied at Anum Presbyterian Training College and later studied journalism part-time at the Ghana Institute of Journalism.

-He studied journalism part-time at the Ghana Institute of Journalism while working as a teacher in Accra, and published his first work Saworbeng, a collection of eleven stories interspersed with lays to mimic the traditional mode of storytelling.